 Chaos Created Code provides workshops for primary and secondary school pupils, as well as teachers!

-We teach the principals of coding and app development, developing ideas into apps, and actual coding techniques.
+We teach the principles of coding and app development, developing ideas into apps, and actual coding techniques.
 Our workshops are geared for primary and secondary school pupils, and we run workshops for teachers too.
 Each workshop is led by a professional app and games developer with industry experience!

 Give us a call on 0845 299 3874 or drop us an email.